redwoodjs/redwood/docs/docs/prerender.md

+---
+title: Prerender
+description: Render pages ahead of time for a faster experience
+slug: prerender
+---
 # Prerender

 Some of your pages don't have dynamic content; it'd be great if you could render them ahead of time, making for a faster experience for your end users.